-- D. On August 13, 2020, the board of directors of the Company resolved to issue 250,000 thousand new shares with a par value of \$10 per share with an issue price of \$12.56 per share and it is expected to raise \$3,140,000 thousand.
-The purpose of this fund is to pay for the purchase of land and construction cost.
-The reference date of this capital increase was December 14, 2020, and the change of registration have been completed with the Ministry of Economic Affairs. - E. On August 5, 2021, the Company has passed the resolution of the shareholders' meeting to issue 200,000 thousand ordinary shares through a cash private placement to increase capital, with a par value of \$10 per share and an issue price of \$11.8 per share.
+- D. On August 5, 2021, the Company has passed the resolution of the shareholders' meeting to issue 200,000 thousand ordinary shares through a cash private placement to increase capital, with a par value of \$10 per share and an issue price of \$11.8 per share.
 The use of proceeds is to enrich working capital and repay the bank loan or in response to future long-term development needs.
 The reference date of capital increase was on August 25 and September 17, 2021, respectively, and has raised \$2,360,000 thousand, and the application of change of registration with the Ministry of Economic Affairs was completed.
-The rights and obligations of ordinary shares of this private placement are the same as those of other issued ordinary shares, except that there are restrictions on circulation and transfer as stipulated by the Securities and Exchange Act, and the application for listing must be completed after three years from the delivery date and the issuance of supplementary issuance.
+The rights and obligations of this private placement of ordinary shares are the same as those of other issued ordinary shares, except that there are restrictions on circulation and transfer as stipulated by the Securities and Exchange Act; and the application of the public offering. - E. On November 30, 2021, the Company has passed the resolution of the extraordinary shareholders' meeting to issue ordinary shares through private placements.
+The issuance does not exceed 140,000,000 shares, and it is processed once to three times within a year from the resolution date of the extraordinary meeting of shareholders.
+On February 10 and April 25, 2022, the board of directors passed a resolution to issue ordinary shares of 53,571 thousand shares and 65,664 thousand shares respectively, with a par value of \$10 per share and an issue price of \$12 per share.
+The reference dates of the increase of capital were on February 24 and May 9, 2022, respectively; and the application for change of registration with the Ministry of Economic of Affairs has been completed.
+The rights and obligations of this private placement of ordinary shares are the same as those of other shares, except that there are restrictions on circulation and transfer stipulated by the Securities and Exchange Act; and the application for public listing must be completed after three years from the delivery date and make up the application of the public offering.

-(21) Capital surplus
+(19) Capital surplus